sharklab7/Python-CalculatorGUI/README.md

                        and many more.

 Advantages = 1.
 Compact and Fast
+             2. Cool and attractive GUI
+             3. Lots of functionality

 ------------------------------------BASICS------------------------------------------------
 Python = is a Dynamically Typed, Object Oriented Programming Language